DataDog/documentation/content/en/logs/indexes/_index.md

 Refer to [Trace Remapper][10] to get more information on how to connect logs and traces.

 For example, setting exclude 99% of `Trace Id`, results in:
-* 1% of traces get all their related logs kept.
+* 1% of traces get all their related logs indexed.
-* 99% of traces get their related logs dropped.
+* 99% of traces don't get related logs indexed.

 ## Multi indexes